Hudud: Amputation

 However, according to historian Jonathan A.C.
 Brown, at least in the mid-1100s in the Iraqi city of Mosul the Muslim jurists found the punishment less than effective.
-Faced with a crime wave of theft the ulama "begged their new sultan ... to implement harsh punishments" outside of sharia.
+Faced with a crime wave of theft, the ulama "begged their new sultan ... to implement harsh punishments" outside of sharia.
 The hands of arrested thieves were not being cut off because evidentiary standards were so strict, nor were they deterred by the ten lashes (discretionary punishment or tazir) that Shariah courts were limited to by hadith.

 Disputes and debates over reform

 A number of scholars/reformers have suggested that traditional hudud penalties "may have been suitable for the age in which Muhammad lived" but are no longer, or that "new expression" for "the underlying religious principles and values" of Hudud should be developed.
 Tariq Ramadan has called for an international moratorium on the punishments of hudud laws until greater scholarly consensus can be reached.

-Many contemporary Muslim scholars think that the hudud punishments are not absolute obligations as it is an act of mu'amalah (non-worship), thus, they think that hudud is the maximum punishment.
+Many contemporary Muslim scholars think that the hudud punishments are not absolute obligations as they are acts of mu'amalah (non-worship), thus, they think that hudud is the maximum punishment.

 Hudud punishments have been called incompatible with international norms of human rights and sometimes simple justice.
 At least one observer (Sadakat Kadri) has complained that the inspiration of faith has not been a guarantee of justice, citing as an example the execution of two dissidents for "waging war against God" (Moharebeh) in the Islamic Republic of Iran—the dissidents waging war by organizing unarmed political protests.
 The Hudood Ordinance in Pakistan led to the jailing of thousands of women on zina-related charges, were used to file "nuisance or harassment suits against disobedient daughters or estranged wives".
-The sentencing to death of women in Pakistan, Nigeria, Sudan for zina caused international uproar, being perceived as not only as too harsh, but an "odious" punishment of victims not wrongdoers.
+The sentencing to death of women in Pakistan, Nigeria, Sudan for zina caused international uproar, being perceived as not only as too harsh, but a punishment of victims not wrongdoers.